Study Abroad Course Approval Procedures

 Minimum grade requirements for transfer: C- or above

 Credits are not calculated into your class standing until the transcript is received, processed, and posted to your academic record.
-Therefore, some difficulty with the Financial Aid Office, Residence Life lottery numbers, class standing, and Registration may arise until your study abroad transcript is received.
+Therefore, some difficulty with the Financial Aid Office, Community Living lottery numbers, class standing, and Registration may arise until your study abroad transcript is received.

 Class standings: Sophomore, 30-59 credits; Junior, 60-89 credits; Senior, 90 or more credits.

 Transcripts for Post-Secondary or Employment Applications